dakanji/RefindPlus/README.md

 - Provides NVMe capability, if required, via a built in NvmExpress driver.
   * Removes the need to add NVMe drivers on units without NVMe support.
   * Basically allows working as if NVMe is natively supported by the firmware
-    - Removes the need for a risky 'firmware flash' operation on units such as the MacPro3,1
+    - Removes the need for a risky `firmware flash` operation on units such as the MacPro3,1
 - Provides APFS filesystem capability, if required, via a built in APFS JumpStart driver.
   * Removes the need to add APFS drivers to run recent MacOS releases on units without APFS support.
   * Additionally, this ensures that matching APFS drivers for specific MacOS releases are used.
   * Basically allows working as if APFS is natively supported by the firmware
-    - Removes the need for a risky 'firmware flash' operation on units such as the MacPro3,1
+    - Removes the need for a risky `firmware flash` operation on units such as the MacPro3,1
 - Fully supports Apple's APFS filesystem requirements
   * This allows booting MacOS 11.x (Big Sur) or later from single named volumes on the main screen.
-    - As opposed to generic and difficult to distinguish 'PreBoot' volumes.
+    - As opposed to generic and difficult to distinguish `PreBoot` volumes.
     - Avoids potentially compromising system integrity by otherwise requiring SIP to be disabled.
-  * This also allows booting FileVault encrypted volumes from signle named volumes on the main screen.
+  * This also allows booting FileVault encrypted volumes from single named volumes on the main screen.
-    - As opposed to generic and difficult to distinguish 'PreBoot' volumes.
+    - As opposed to generic and difficult to distinguish `PreBoot` volumes.

 ## Installation
 [MyBootMgr](https://www.dakanji.com/creations/index.html), an automated implementation of a RefindPlus/OpenCore chain-loading arrangement is recommended for implementation on MacPro3,1 to MacPro5,1 as well as on XServe2,1 and XServe3,1.
 However, the RefindPlus efi file can function as a drop-in replacement for the upstream efi file.
 Hence, you can install the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) first and replace the efi file with the RefindPlus efi file.
 (Ensure you rename the RefindPlus efi file to match).
 This permits implementing RefindPlus on other types of Mac as well as on other operating systems.